 Institutes + Centers

 Adler Community Health Services (ACHS), a non-profit clinical training center of Adler University, delivers comprehensive, trauma-informed mental health and substance use prevention and intervention services to our neighbors located in primarily underserved, high-need neighborhoods.
 Functioning as a third-party provider, ACHS collaborates with local mission-aligned organizations eager to provide or augment services within their communities.
-Our community-centric approach empowers ACHS to let the community itself shape our role as mental health practitioners and advocates for societal transformation.
+Our community-centric approach empowers ACHS to let the community itself shape our role as mental health practitioners and advocates for health equity and health justice.

-Offered at no cost, ACHS services are provided by master’s and doctoral-level student-clinicians, all under the direct supervision of licensed/registered clinical faculty.
-Being deeply rooted within these communities, ACHS not only mitigates obstacles to accessing care but also enhances the quality of the care delivered.
-This immersive model equips our student-clinicians with firsthand experiences, teaching them the intricacies of working in community health interprofessional teams, integrating community strengths into therapeutic processes, and understanding the symbiotic relationship between individual well-being, community health, and policy decisions at various governmental tiers.
+Care at ACHS is provided free of charge to those accessing its services by master’s and doctoral-level student clinicians, all under the direct supervision of registered and/or licensed clinical faculty.
+By being deeply embedded in the communities it serves, ACHS not only reduces barriers to care but also improves the quality of services delivered.
+These immersive workforce training programs give student clinicians invaluable hands-on experience, teaching them the complexities of working in interprofessional community health teams, integrating community strengths into therapeutic practices, and understanding the vital connection between individual well-being, community health, and government policies at various levels.

-Division of Teen Wellness and Opportunity: Serves adolescents and their family/caregivers in the Chicago, Illinois region.
-The team is comprised of the psychology profession.
-Click here for the APA-accredited Adler Teen Wellness and Opportunity Internship Program information on the aggregate postdoctoral positions of the previous three intern year cohorts, internship program admission requirements, and internship program financial and benefit support.
+Click here for the Chicago-based APA-accredited Community Mental Health Internship Program information on the aggregate postdoctoral positions of the previous three intern year cohorts, internship program admission requirements, and internship program financial and benefit support.

 Opened in 1972, the Dreikurs Psychological Services Center, named after one of Adler University’s founders, Rudolf Dreikurs, stood as the institution’s first mental health training clinic, situated in its downtown Chicago campus.
 The clinic offered mental health and substance use outpatient treatment to the public.
 Academic program faculty supervised graduate students fulfilling their training requirements there.
 Though most services were provided on campus, the early 1990s saw the center branching out to provide care within the community.
 Collaborative training programs were established within the Illinois Department of Corrections (at both Dixon Correctional Center and Illinois Youth Center – St. Charles) and St. Leonard’s Ministries.
 By 2009, a significant 97% of the care had transitioned from the on-campus clinic to community-based locations.
 This period marked a pivotal shift in the university’s approach and ethos, resonating deeply with Dr. Alfred Adler’s philosophy of the powerful connection between community and individual health.

-Today, ACHS includes 16 full-time clinical positions, 1 psychology postdoctoral resident, 15 psychology doctoral interns, 12 psychology doctoral externs, 6 master of counselling psychology externs, 4 master of couple and family therapy externs, and 2 master of counselling psychology-art therapy externs.
-Annually, this dynamic team provides an average of 12,000 hours of direct clinical services and 8,000 hours of clinical support and consultation to our community partner organizations.
+Today, ACHS includes 12 full-time clinical positions, one half-time clinical position, and 1 psychology postdoctoral resident.
+Our workforce training programs annual provide up to 13 psychology doctoral internship, 12 psychology doctoral externship, 6 master of counselling psychology externship, and 4 master of couple and family therapy externship placements.
+Annually, this dynamic team provides an average of 12,000 hours of direct clinical services and 8,000 hours of clinical support and consultation to our community partner organizations including 4,000 hours of direct supervision to our trainees.

 ACHS offers our community partner agencies a full suite of trauma-informed services that can be provided both in-person and through telehealth: